liqotech/liqo/docs/pages/User/Install/platforms/k3s.md

 | `networkManager.config.podCIDR`             | 10.42.0.0/16        | The cluster Pod CIDR                        |
 | `networkManager.config.serviceCIDR`         | 10.43.0.0/16        | The cluster Service CIDR                    |
 | `discovery.config.clusterName`         |                     | Nickname for your cluster that others will see.
 If you don't specify one, the installer will give you a cluster name in the form "LiqoClusterX", where X is a random number |
+__NOTE__: if at install time you changed the default values make sure to export the right ones
 ### Install

 You can then run the Liqo installer script, which will use the above settings to configure your Liqo instance.